Wonder when to start baby cereal or introduce your breastfeeding baby to his first foods?

 Although in most cases, it is best to let your baby tell you when he or she is ready, doctors now recommend that you delay start solids in breastfeeding babies until they are six months old.
 It is most beneficial to your baby to be exclusively breastfeed until then.

 How do you know he is ready?
 You may notice that baby begins to reach for foods on your plate.
 This is a good indication that they may be ready to start experimenting with solid food.
 (Learn more here about baby-led weaning and letting baby decide when.)

 Should You Start with Cereal?

 While many doctors might suggest that your little one start first on baby cereal, many 6-month-old children really don’t seem to like it and breastfed babies really don’t need it.

-Offer other new foods, and try again later.
-But if he or she is still not interested in baby cereal, don’t worry about it.
+So if you don’t want to bother with baby cereal, don’t worry about it.
 There is nothing special about cereal.
-Your baby will do just fine without it.
-The best and easiest way for your baby to get any additional iron is by introducing meat, not baby cereal.)
+Your baby will do just fine without it and some would argue they will do better.
+(The best and easiest way for your baby to get any additional iron is by introducing meat, not baby cereal!)